outdreamer/drone-flight/README.md

 A local HTTP server is required to run the app.

 * Install [node.js](http://nodejs.org/)
+* I've included the node_modules to avoid unpublish issues with Node contributions, so you won't need to run npm install for now, and it's safe to skip to running `node server.js`
 * From the `cesium-starter-app` root directory, run
    * `npm install` (This step is only necessary if node_modules is not included)
    * `node server.js`